 Our research programme with the IFS

-Against this backdrop, we have formed a partnership with the Institute for Fiscal Studies to take forward a wide-ranging research programme, which will result in a series of publications and debates that seek to address specific questions around the use of competition and market mechanisms in health.
+Against this backdrop, we formed a partnership with the Institute for Fiscal Studies to take forward a wide-ranging research programme, which resulted in a series of publications and debates that sought to address specific questions around the use of competition and market mechanisms in health.
 This programme was completed in 2014.

-Our aim is to gather evidence which will help to influence the development of regulatory policy by the Department of Health and Monitor.
+Our aim was to gather evidence which would help to influence the development of regulatory policy by the Department of Health and Monitor.

 Two Government policies over the past 10 years have sought to increase choice around where patients are treated.
 Since 2006 patients referred for specialist treatment have been offered a choice as to where they attend their first outpatient appointment.